grant76/SleepSound/index.md

 Week 5:

--Write software for neural network model.
+- Write software for neural network model.

--Collect training data.
+- Collect training data.

--Research hardware system design.
+- Research hardware system design.

 Week 6:

--Gather more data using Arduino.
+- Gather more data using Arduino.

--Continue writing software for neural network.
+- Continue writing software for neural network.

--Write software for hardware integration.
+- Write software for hardware integration.

 Week 7:

--Train and tune the network using gathered data.
+- Train and tune the network using gathered data.

--Test model for accuracy.
+- Test model for accuracy.

--Write software for human-computer interaction.
+- Write software for human-computer interaction.

 Week 8:

--Continue to train, tune, and test as necessary.
+- Continue to train, tune, and test as necessary.

--Convert the model and deploy it on our embedded system.
+- Convert the model and deploy it on our embedded system.

 Week 9:

--Test the whole system:
+- Test the whole system:

--CNN model deployment on Arduino.
+- CNN model deployment on Arduino.

--Hardware integration.
+- Hardware integration.

--Human-computer interaction integration.
+- Human-computer interaction integration.

 Week 10:

--Finalize system.
+- Finalize system.

--Submit documentation.
+- Submit documentation.

 #### Resources